The Construction Labor Shortage: What the Data Says and What to Do About It

 Apprenticeship Programs

 But there's a capacity problem.
-According to the Federal Reserve Bank of Minneapolis, nearly half of all construction apprenticeship programs have only one or two apprentices.
+According to the Federal Reserve Bank of Minneapolis9, nearly half of all construction apprenticeship programs have only one or two apprentices9.
 And the dropout rate?
-Roughly 40%, with many leaving in the first six months.
+Roughly 40%, with many leaving in the first six months9.

 Women in Construction

 This is the industry's largest untapped talent pool.
-Women represent only 11.2% of the construction workforce.
-Yet the trend is moving— the number of women in construction reached 1.3 million in 2022, a 53% increase over the past decade.
+Women represent only 11.2% of the construction workforce8.
+Yet the trend is moving— the number of women in construction reached 1.3 million in 2022, a 53% increase over the past decade8.

 Younger Workers: Signs of Progress